30 Famous Temples In South India – A Spiritual & Architectural Guide

 13. Vadakkunnathan Temple - Thrissur

 This traditionally built shrine with a Kerala style of architecture is a must-see temple in the heart of Thrissur, located among lush greenery.
-Explore the stunning array of mural paintings and artworks depicting Mahabharata stories here.
+Explore the stunning array of mural paintings and artworks depicting Mahabharata stories in this one of the Best Places to Visit in Kerala.
 The best time to visit Vadakkunnathan Temple is during the yearly Pooram Celebration to witness the stunning fireworks and Pooja.

 14. Annapoorneshwari Temple - Horanadu